arttnba3/SumiOS/DevelopmentDiary.md

 ## Sep 28, 2022

 It's been busy again recently.
 Fortunately I have completed the basic buddy system and fixed existed bugs today and it seems that everything works well.
-But when I tried to allocate the order 10 pages, the system crashed unexpected.
-I'm still working hard to find out the reason why.
+There's no doubt that some bugs appeared but finally they all got fixed.

 And I add the basic implementation of spin lock, with the basic implementation of atomic operations.
 I used to think of implementing it with atomic assembly code like `lock;`, but I found that the gcc provided useful inner functions like `__sync_bool_compare_and_swap`.
 So I just use them to implement the atomic operations.

+One more thing is that I forgot to migrate the `boot_stack` to high mem, but it seems that nothing happen even if I have unmapped the start entries of kernel page table.
+I don't know why it didn't crash while accessing on an invalid stack, but it's better to fix it before it really effects.

-- fix old bugs in buddy system, add new bug into it
+- fix bugs in buddy system
 - add basic atomic operations
+- migrate `boot_stack` to highmem